 Fremantle is located just south of Perth.
 It’s a year-round destination and enjoys superb weather.
 The pick of the seasons for us are spring and autumn, when days are characterised by mild to warm temperatures and balmy nights.

 For beach bunnies, summer is of course your best bet — and with some of the best beaches anywhere in Australia, you’ll love your time in Perth and Freo.
 Expect temperatures in the low to mid 30s.

 Winter brings periods of rain and cool but sunny days with low humidity.

 Established in 1897, the heritage-listed Fremantle Markets are the heart and soul of Freo and home to a diverse mix of retailers and food vendors.

-The Fremantle Arts Centre is located in a gothic building (circa 1864) that was originally the Convict Establishment Fremantle Lunatic Asylum and Invalid Depot.
+The Fremantle Arts Centre is located in a gothic building (circa 1864) that was originally known as the Convict Establishment Fremantle Lunatic Asylum and Invalid Depot.
 There’s a bustling gallery, café and gift shop on site, and the centre hosts local and international exhibitions.
 The centre’s gift shop — FOUND — sells unique homewares made by local artisans.
 The centre also offers live music on weekends and an art market throughout the year.

 Fremantle is home to a number of performing arts groups.
 Check out Spare Parts Puppet Theatre, which will charm the whole family with their whimsical productions.

 Street performers frequent the area around the markets.
 Think a Doc Martin-wearing, kilted Scotsman playing flame-throwing bagpipes and you get the idea.
 Fremantle is so in love with its street performers that they are celebrated annually with the Fremantle Street Arts Festival.
 It runs over the Easter long weekend.

 Explore Fremantle’s extraordinary heritage architecture, including the Round House — the city’s first prison.